f4exb/sdrangel/plugins/channeltx/modrtty/readme.md

 Enter text to transmit.
 Pressing return will transmit the text and clear this field.
 Press the arrow to display and select a list of pre-defined text or previously transmitted text to enter in to the field.

+The list of pre-defined text can be customised via the Transmit Settings dialog (20).

 <h3>20: TX</h3>

-Press to transmits the current text.
+Press to transmit the current text.
 The text field will not be cleared.

-Right click to open a dialog to adjust additional transmitter settings.
+Right click to open a dialog to adjust additional Transmit Settings, including the list of pre-defined text.

+Predefined text supports the following variable substitutions:

+* ${callsign} - Gets replaced with the station name from Preferences > My Position
+* ${location} = Gets replaced with the Maidenhead locator for the position specified under Preferences > My Position

+The substitutions are applied when the Transmit Settings dialog is closed.

 <h2>API</h2>